-Sometimes activated carbon gets jammed up by the existing debris of the tank.
-In that case, you just have to clean the charcoal filter, and it will start working fine like before.
-Cleaning activated carbon is not a hard thing to do.
-You only need to take some proper measures regarding the cleaning method.
+Sometimes activated carbon gets jammed up by the existing debris in the tank.
+In that case, you just have to

 - Step 1: First of all, shut off all the electrical connections of the aquarium.
-If you have any water controlling valve, switch it off as well.
+If you have a water-controlling valve, switch it off as well.
 Then carefully remove the filter bag from the aquarium.

 - Step 3: Your filter could have the charcoal in a casing, or in a loose state.
 Either way, take out the container or the loose charcoal from the filter.

-- Step 4: Immerse the charcoal into distilled warm water for five minutes.
+- Step 4: Immerse the charcoal in distilled warm water for five minutes.
 Then again rinse it with running water for several minutes.
 It will eradicate any extra residues from the charcoal body.

 Changing Activated Carbon